Hussain Sagar: NTR Gardens

 NTR Gardens is a small urban park of 55 acre adjacent to Hussain Sagar lake.
 Constructed in several phases since 1999, the park is presently being maintained by the Buddha Purnima Project Authority that functions under the directives of the Government of Telangana.
 The park is named after and houses the memorial of N T Rama Rao, a matinee idol and former Chief Minister of Andhra Pradesh who died on 18 January 1996.

 Eat Street

 Across the 10 km lakefront, spaces like Eat Street and Jalavihar Water Park are located.
-People check out Eat Street which serves meals, fast food and other eating options.
-An array of stalls serving everything from chaat and pizza to Mughlai and North Indian cuisine makes it a foodie's paradise.
+Eat Street serves meals, fast food and other options.

 Tomb of Saidani Maa Sahebaa

 Sayedani Maa Tomb is an Archaeological Survey of India declared heritage site located at the north end of Hussain Sagar.
 Saidani Maa Saheba was a saint of the Nizam era.
 An example of Islamic architecture, the tomb has been carved intricately with marble latticework.